geod/awsboilerplate/README.md

 git push origin master
 ```

-The cdkpipeline will pick up the changes to both the application code and infrastructure and mutate both.
+The CICD will pick up the changes to both the application code and infrastructure and mutate both.
 Once the
 pipeline runs you can hit the domain name to see the new changes (remember cloudfront cache may be enabled).

 ### Architecture Overview
-The project implements a lambda reference architecture for web applications with CICD pipeline, building react front
+The project implements the [serverless web application pattern](https://aws.amazon.com/lambda/resources/refarch/refarch-webapp/).
-end for distribution via CloudFront over S3.
+1. React front end (leveraging and integrating the [react boilerplate](https://github.com/react-boilerplate/react-boilerplate))
+2. Back end lambdas
+3. CICD pipeline to deploy everything (mixing codepipeline, codebuild and cdkpipelines)

 ![Overview](documentation/AWS-Boilerplate-Architecture.jpg?raw=true "awsboilerplate")

 ### 'Everything is Code'

-awsboilerplate has a few novel features.
+awsboilerplate has a small novelty.

 The project leverages [CDK](https://aws.amazon.com/cdk/).
 CDK allows the entire infrastructure to be expressed in code and is relatively developer friendly.

 Furthermore, awsboilerplate leverages one of the latest features within CDK - [CDKPipelines](https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/).

-The project leverages these two technologies and wires them into a pattern where:
+The project wires these technologies and builds a custom deployment pipeline where:

 > 1. Every element (front end, back end, cicd, infrastructure, monitoring) is implemented **in code**, in a **single mono repository**.
 > 2. It is possible to commit a change to any element and the pipeline should auto-magically make it happen (including changes to the pipeline itself)